navya-555/AI-Web-Search-Tool/README.md

 ## Usage

-1. Upload your PDF documents in the sidebar.
+1. Enter your google api key .

-2. Enter your question in the text input box.
+2. Enter your query in the text input box.

-3. Click the "Process" button to generate a response.
+3. Click the "Search" button to generate a response.